See Japan from your own folding bicycle!

 “We loved the tour of Japan, especially the opportunity to meet with some local people, and learn a bit about what it is like to live in Japan.
 We enjoyed the varied experiences, from the big city to the small town and the delicious food along the way.
 The riding was fun, and it worked well taking our bikes on the trains.” -Berenice R., 2019 participant

-Is this tour for pro cyclists?
+Is this tour for super cyclists?

 No!
 You do not need to be a competitive cyclist; this is not a race!
 Daily mileage will vary from just a few miles up to around 15~20 miles.
 You do need to feel comfortable and secure on your bike (we will be riding in traffic).
 There is no age limit for the tour: our oldest participant was 86!